slashdotted/libmelda/README.md

 # How do I use Melda?

-The following guide is also availbe in [examples](./examples/simple.rs).
+The following guide is also available in [examples](./examples/simple.rs).
 You can run it with `cargo run --examples simple`.

 First of all, in **Cargo.toml** add the following dependency
 ```